-CR/NC

 CS 293L: Social and Ethical Issues in Computing.
-(1-3)

-Titles will vary.
-CR/NC.

-C T 101LT: Introduction to Computing on Microcomputers.
-(1) Fundamentals of using microcomputers; Logging on, saving work to disks, operating system basics, using software, using the UNM-Los Alamos network.
-C T 102LT: Introduction to Microcomputers on the PC.
+(1-3) Overview of philosophical ethics, privacy and databases, intellectual property, computer security, computer crime, safety and reliability, professional responsibility and codes, electronic communities and the Internet, and social impact of computers.
+Students make oral presentations and produce written reports.
+Prerequisite: Only open to students admitted into a bachelor's degree program in CS, or who have completed approximately 12 hours of the core requirements in Computer Science.
+Computer Technology Courses marked with an may be repeated for credit because the subject matter varies.
+CT 101LT: Introduction to Computing on Microcomputers.
+(1) Fundamentals of using microcomputers; Logging on, saving work to disks, operating system basics, using software, using the UNM-LA network.
+CT 102LT: Introduction to Microcomputers on the PC.
 (4) An overview of the use of computers and data processing in today's society.
 Discusses PC history, terminology, and applications.
-Introduces the rudiments of a word processor (WORD), a PC database (ACCESS), and a PC spreadsheet (EXCEL).
-C T 103LT: Introduction to Spreadsheets.
+Introduces the rudiments of a word processor (Word), a PC database (Access), and a PC spreadsheet (Excel).
+CT 103LT: Introduction to Spreadsheets.
 (1) Basic terminology and practical applications of spreadsheets: moving around the spreadsheet, commands, formatting, function operations, printing, and graphing.
-CR/NC C T 104LT: Introduction to Relational Databases.
-(1) Introduces system and file management commands; basics of field structure; file creation; and record sorting, indexing, deleting, and editing.
-CR/NC C T 105LT: Introduction to the Macintosh.
+CR/NC CT 104LT: Introduction to Relational Databases.
+(1) Introduces fundamentals of relational databases and database software; basics of database creation, entering and editing data, creating and using forms, creating and printing reports, customizing fields and tables, and integrating with other data sources and the Internet.
+CR/NC CT 105LT: Introduction to the Macintosh.
 (1) Overview and demonstration of Macintosh and its programs.
-Topics include the Macintosh operating system (file and folder management, using disks, setting control panels), and the basics of typical applications such as word processing, spreadsheets, desktop publishing, databases, and web browsing.
-C T 106LT: Microsoft Word on the Macintosh.
+Topics include the Macintosh operating system (file and folder management, using disks, system preferences settings), and the basics of typical applications such as word processing, spreadsheets, desktop publishing, databases, and web browsing.
+CT 106LT: Microsoft Word on the Macintosh.
 (1) The use of Microsoft Word for the Macintosh computer.
 Prerequisite: CT 105LT or permission of instructor.
-C T 107LT: Microsoft Excel.
+CT 107LT: Microsoft Excel.
 (1) The use of Microsoft Excel for the Macintosh computer.
-Prerequisite: CT 105LT or permission of the instructor C T 109LT: Desktop Publishing on the Macintosh.
+Prerequisite: CT 105LT or permission of the instructor.
+CT 109LT: Desktop Publishing on the Macintosh.
 (1) Introduces page layout software for desktop publishing.
 Topics include placing text and graphics on the page, type manipulation and formatting, graphics placement and text flow, basic drawing tools, and plug-ins.
 Prerequisite: CT 105LT.

 CT 110LT: Introduction to Multimedia.
 (2) Introductory class to give the students fundamental multimedia skills.
 Class will include the theory and fundamental use of multimedia.
 Class will prepare the students to take further classes in such subjects as: web page design, and presentation graphics.
 Students will learn the theory of multimedia including: terminology, audio and visual aspects of design.
+Students should have a fundamental understanding of windows '95 and the Internet.
 Prerequisite: CT 101LT or permission of the instructor.
 CT 111LT: Introduction to Computer Aided Design and Drafting.
 (3) Entry-level course intended for the technician or draftsperson interested in the use of computer aided design in an engineering environment.
-Prerequisites: C T 101LT or C T 102LT, and a basic knowledge of drafting techniques.
+Prerequisite: CT 101LT or CT 102LT, and a basic knowledge of drafting techniques.
 CT 114LT: Academic Literacy Skills.
 (1) Introductory class to give students fundamental academic computer skills on PC and Mac computers.
 Class will be evenly divided between the two hardware environments.
 Software topics to be covered are UNM-LA's local area network computer environment, word processing software, connecting to the UNM library, and electronic mail.
-C T 116LT: Advanced Microsoft Word on the Macintosh.
+CT 116LT: Advanced Microsoft Word on the Macintosh.
 (1) Advanced uses of Microsoft Word for Macintosh computers.
 Topics include mail merges, printing labels; formulas; paragraph and section commands; headers, footers, footnotes, outlines, indexes, tables of contents; sorting; calculation commands.
-Prerequisite: C T 106LT.
+Prerequisite: CT 106LT.